keepthatworktoyourself/otter/README.md

 - Options:
     - `description` : if suppied, used to title the wrapped subblock array in the editor
     - `subblock_types: [ <block1>, <block2>, ... ]` : an array of block objects (previously created with `Otter.Blockset()`) defining what types of subblock the user can add to this subblock array.
+    - `max: <number>` : optionally limit the number of subblocks the user can add

 ```js
 Otter.Blockset([